onqtam/headjack/docs/why/2_SYSTEM.md

 > "Technological civilization will not rebound after it collapses because we have used up most of the easily-accessible fossil fuels and mineral resources that would be needed to re-launch industrial civilization." - [John E. Stewart](https://johnstewart1.substack.com/p/why-there-must-be-a-viable-strategy#:~:text=technological%20civilization%20will%20not%20rebound%20after%20it%20collapses%20because%20we%20have%20used%20up%20most%20of%20the%20easily%2Daccessible%20fossil%20fuels%20and%20mineral%20resources%20that%20would%20be%20needed%20to%20re%2Dlaunch%20industrial%20civilization.)

+> "I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones." - [Albert Einstein](https://www.goodreads.com/quotes/14977-i-know-not-with-what-weapons-world-war-iii-will)

 > "We Didn't Run Out Of Television Screens And Planes, We Ran Out Of Food." - [School Principal, Interstellar (2014)](https://screenrant.com/interstellar-awesome-quotes-make-you-think/#quot-we-didn-39-t-run-out-of-television-screens-and-planes-we-ran-out-of-food-quot:~:text=%22We%20Didn%27t%20Run%20Out%20Of%20Television%20Screens%20And%20Planes%2C%20We%20Ran%20Out%20Of%20Food.%22)

 > "do not go gentle into that good night" - quote